nvbn/nvbn.github.io/_posts/2015-01-25-docker-nginx.md

 This variant works great, but isn't it too complex?
 Maybe there is a more simpler solution?
 And probably it exists.

-And, **the third idea &ndash; just cache static in the nginx**.
+And, **the third idea &ndash; just cache static in nginx**.
-So we should update the nginx config to something like this:
+So we should update nginx config to something like this:

 ```nginx
 proxy_cache_path /tmp/cache levels=1:2 keys_zone=cache:30m max_size=1G;